10 Frugal Habits That Can Save You Over $500 a Month

 Which frugal habit saves the most money?

 Meal planning often has the biggest impact—up to $200/month—because it reduces pricey takeout and impulse buys.
+If you batch-cook on weekends and bring lunch a few days a week, you’ll usually feel the difference by your next billing cycle.

 Are cashback apps worth the effort?